BuenoSintax/iff/README.md

 Follow these instructions to install the project locally:

-1. Create a local folder, no meu ambiente MacOS criei a pasta em /Users/mauriciobueno/iff:
+1. Create a local folder, in my MacOS environment I created the folder in /Users/mauriciobueno/iff:
    ```bash
    cd /Users/mauriciobueno/
    mkdir iff